silhavyj/KIV-FJP-compiler/README.md

 ```

+Each record is made up of `typeId`, which represents the id of the token, `type`, which is the text representation of the token, `lineNumber`, which indicates the line the token was found on, and lastly, `value`, which holds the value of the token - used when it's a number or an identifier.

 ### code.pl0

 The instructions into which the source code has been compiled look as shown below.
 The first column represents the address the instruction sits at.
-This is comes in handy when analyzing jump instructions, conditional jumps, function calls, etc.
+This is comes in handy when analyzing jump instructions, conditional jumps, function calls, etc. This additional information can be turned off by commenting out line 10 in `src/parser.cpp` - `#define PRINT_ADDRESSES`.

 ```
 [#000] INC 0 5